Cloud Sprawl Challenge: Managing SaaS Applications Costs

 For instance, Binadox intercepts all events of SaaS subscription and usage and the corresponding data, including a user name, the number of instances, and terms of services.
 Thus, you can see what SaaS was subscribed to/used, by whom, how many times, and what the conditions of use are.

 This way your IT department can manage and control SaaS costs smarter and faster.
-All the instances of excessive SaaS purchases will be revealed in real time, allowing the IT to take proactive measures to avoid cloud sprawl and unreasonable expenditures.
-Besides, the IT will be able to detect underused SaaS applications and downgrade the corresponding licenses to cut costs.
+All the instances of excessive SaaS purchases will be revealed in real-time, allowing IT to take proactive measures to avoid cloud sprawl and unreasonable expenditures.
+Besides, IT will be able to detect underused SaaS applications and downgrade the corresponding licenses to cut costs.